Pigmentation Removal FAQ’s

 Can the excess pigmentation come back?

 Common pigmented lesions do not return.
-Some lesions may return after a period of several months to a year.
-However, the procedure can be repeated with similar results.
+Some lesions may return after several months to a year.
+However the procedure can be repeated with similar results.
 The conditions that we treat vary in extent and severity from client to client.
 Consequently, each client response to any laser treatment does vary, and we are unable to guarantee individual results.
-Unprotected sun exposure on the area will most definitely stimulate the Melanocytes and the treated lesion/s will return.
-New pigmentations can also arise, and be successfully treated.
+Unprotected sun exposure on the area will definitely stimulate the Melanocytes and the treated lesion/s will return.
+New pigmentation can also arise and be successfully treated.

 What type of post-treatment care is necessary?